APO-Cefaclor Oral Suspension

 Do not stop taking your medicine or change your dosage without first checking with your doctor.

 Things to be careful of

-Be careful while driving or operating machinery until you know how this medicine affects you.
+Be careful while driving or operating machinery until you know how cefaclor affects you.
 Cefaclor generally does not cause any problems with your ability to drive a car or operate machinery.
-However, as with many other medicines, cefaclor may cause dizziness or tiredness in some people.
+However, cefaclor may cause dizziness or tiredness in some people.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking cefaclor or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking cefaclor.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.